duffqiu/centos-vagrant/README.md

 ### Cluster network
 The default setting will create the private network from 172.17.8.101 to 172.17.8.103 for nodes, and it will use the host's dhcp for the public ip

 The kubenetes service's vip range is 10.254.0.0/16

+The container network range is 170.30.0.0/30 owned by flanneld with GW mode

 ### Usage